El Rey de Matatlán

 What a Pearl 2 Star Prestige Rating Signals

-The Pearl 2 Star Prestige designation (2025) anchors El Rey de Matatlán in a credentialed peer set rather than the broader mass of Oaxacan producers.
+The Pearl 2 Star Prestige designation (2025) identifies El Rey de Matatlán as a credentialed producer in its region.
 Within the mezcal category, tiered recognition of this kind functions as a proxy for production integrity, because mezcal's appellation system, while regulated by the COMERCAM and CRM, does not rank producers the way wine critics rank estates.
 External designations fill that gap, directing informed buyers toward producers whose methods and sourcing meet a higher threshold of scrutiny.

 For context, the mezcal producers that typically earn sustained critical recognition in this corridor tend to share certain characteristics: wild or semi-cultivated agave rather than monoculture espadin, traditional pit roasting, open-air or stone fermentation, and copper or clay pot distillation.
 They also tend to operate at smaller volumes than the export-scale operations that dominate shelf space in international markets.
 That production profile does not guarantee quality on its own, but it does position a producer within the right conversation.
 The Pearl 2 Star rating suggests El Rey de Matatlán has earned its place in that conversation.